Venafi/cert-manager-venafi-demo/README.md

 ## More advanced usage: Creating a custom issuer
 Helm commands can be used to create appropriate YAML files, but in these examples the plain YAML files consumed by kubectl create -f will be shown.

-Create a secret for the issuer (in this example the issuer will be Venafi Cloud and we'll use the default namespace)
+Create a secret for the issuer (in this example the issuer will be Venafi Cloud and will use the default namespace)

 ```
 kubectl create secret generic clouddevsecret --namespace=default --from-literal=apikey='XXXXX'
 ```

-Create the issuer (this assumes that cert manager has been installed on your cluster per the instructions above)
+Create the issuer (this assumes that cert-manager has been installed on your cluster per the instructions above)

 ```
 apiVersion: certmanager.k8s.io/v1alpha1